j-garrett/github-search/README.md

 3. `npm start`
 4. The client will now be reachable on localhost:3000 and the api on localhost:4000

+Note that this will be the dev environment.
+If you would like to deploy, look below at the readme portion saved from create-react-app

+## Testing

+There are currently no tests set up for the server

+You can run tests on the client by navigating to client folder and running `npm test` which will start a watcher.
+If you want to know coverage then use `npm run coverage` from the client folder.

+## Contribute

+Please fork and create a PR if you would like to contribute.
+Or just create requests that we can prioritize.

+1. 100% test coverage on client
+2. Set up test coverage for server
+3. Input validation
+4. 100% server test coverage
+5. Whatever you can dream up!

 ---

 ### React Code Exercise